 7. Endpoint protection with EDR (not just antivirus)

 Endpoint detection and response (EDR) goes beyond signature-based antivirus - it watches process behaviour, lateral movement, and exfiltration attempts.
-Suitable EDR tools: CrowdStrike Falcon, SentinelOne, Microsoft Defender for Business, Sophos Intercept X. Standard Dubai office cost AED 30 to AED 80 per endpoint per month.
+Suitable EDR tools: CrowdStrike Falcon, SentinelOne, Microsoft Defender for Business, Sophos Intercept X. Standard Dubai office cost Request a quote per endpoint per month.

 8. VPN with zero-trust or per-app access